ponceedi000/201-reading-notes/class-05.md

 - `opacity` is a property used to make an element(s) transparent.
 You can assign it a value between 0.0(most opaque) and 1.0(most transparent).
 Example: `opacity: 0.5;`

 ### Chapter 12: “Text” (pp.264-299) -From the Duckett HTML book
+-In this chapter, the author covers size and typeface of text, and differnt text decorations -With the `font-family` you can select what kind of want you'd like to use for you web page.
+This wasn't mentioned in the book but you can use Google Fonts where specific font you want that are not default in CSS through a simple process.
+  * It's important to understand that not all Operating Systems will display the font selected... that's why it's important to have multiple fonts selected in case the desired font isn't displayed.
+For example: `font-family: arial, calibri, gill sans;`
+  * If you got to https://www.cssfontstack.com/, this will tell you what fonts can and cannot be read on a specific operating systems in case you are unsure.

 ***